Best Apps for Finding Free Campsites in 2026

 RVParky: The Community’s Most Recommended Free Camping App

 RVParky is free, with no subscription and no paywall.
 It covers campgrounds, overnight parking spots, dump stations, and rest areas: all in one map.
-Among experienced RVers, it’s the most consistently recommended app for finding overnight stops, especially in small towns where other apps come up empty.
+In RV forums and Facebook groups, it comes up more often than any other free app when people ask about overnight stops, especially in small towns where other apps come up empty.

 The app runs on user-submitted and verified location data.
 It’s particularly strong for the kind of stops that don’t show up in recreation databases: city parks with overnight parking, fairgrounds, and municipal lots.
 One useful workflow is to pull up RVParky first when approaching an unfamiliar town late in the day, check what’s within 10 miles, then confirm with a quick call before committing.